 Our new patient-reported outcome measure (PROM) uniquely captures each participant's perspective on their speech and language impairment.
 They report (i) whether they currently have any difficulties with speech production (motor and/or language), comprehension, reading and writing, (ii) details of their impairments and (iii) whether they use any other communication methods.
 The full questionnaire is administered/repeated, with respect to communication ability at 1 week, 3 months, 6 months, 9 months and one year post-stroke and thereafter until full recovery or study end.
 The data are used to gain insight into the participant's own experience of speech and language symptoms.
 If a data point cannot be collected in real-time (how do you feel today), it will be collected retrospectively (how did you feel at 1 week, 1 month, 3 months, 6 months, 9 months and one year).
 To consider the influence of memory on retrospective reports, the time post-stroke that the questionnaire is administered will be recorded.
-For participants who are unable to complete the questionnaire, the participant's carer can answer the same questions, e.g. to rate their opinion of the participant's abilities in those language modalities, at the same time points post-stroke, and of the impact on their participation in everyday life.
+For participants who are unable to complete the questionnaire, the participant's abilities in those language modalities, at the same time points post-stroke, and of the impact on their participation in everyday life.